vishmaycode/docs-instructions/README.md

-# Instructions for personal use
+# Instructions

-Personal instructions guide files
+Personal instructions guide files for some application or configs